indexed-finance/docs/community/faq.md

 The NDX token is - at present - a pure governance token (as a fork of UNI), intended for people who wish to participate in determining the direction of the Indexed platform as it evolves by way of [voting on proposals](https://www.withtally.com/governance/indexed) brought forward by the DAO (either for or against).

-## The Index Tokens [CC10, DEFI5 et al]
+## Index Tokens

-All of our products are themselves Ethereum tokens, with their prices reflected by the weighted performance of their constituents.
+All of our indices are themselves ERC20-compliant Ethereum tokens, with their prices reflected by the weighted performance of their constituents.
 The strategy for determing weights within a particular index is determined by the [index controller](../protocol/index-controller.md) associated with it.

-### What Are The Index Tokens?
+### What Indices Do You Offer?

-At present, we have five offerings available, with the following target sectors:
+At present, we have five indices available for purchase, with the following target sectors:

 * [DEFI5](https://www.coingecko.com/en/coins/defi-top-5-index) - large cap DeFi governance tokens.
 * [CC10](https://www.coingecko.com/en/coins/cryptocurrency-top-10-index) - large cap protocol tokens and DeFi governance tokens.
 * [ORCL5](https://www.coingecko.com/en/coins/oracle-top-5-index) - medium cap protocol and governance tokens for oracle projects.
 * [DEGEN](https://www.coingecko.com/en/coins/degen-index) - higher risk protocol and governance tokens.
-* [NFTP] (https://www.coingecko.com/en/coins/nft-platform-index) - protocol and governance tokens across various NFT platforms and the wider Metaverse.
+* [NFTP](https://www.coingecko.com/en/coins/nft-platform-index) - protocol and governance tokens across various NFT platforms and the wider Metaverse.

-### But, What _Are_ The Index Tokens?
+### What _Are_ The Index Tokens, Really?

-Fundamentally, the index tokens themselves are Balancer liquidity tokens, representing ownership in a pool comprising the tokens currently within the index.
-The members of these pools have _target weights_ assigned to them, and differences between the current and target weights (due to price fluctuations) are evened out via arbitrage.
+Fundamentally, the index tokens themselves represent fractional ownership of assets in pools maintained by a fork of [Balancer](https://balancer.finance/whitepaper/).
+Assets within these pools have _target weights_ assigned to them, and differences between the current and target weights (due to price fluctuations) are evened out via arbitrage.

-Each index has two 'groupings': the current constituent list - those tokens that are currently _active_ within the associated Balancer pool, and a secondary 'candidate' list of tokens waiting on the sidelines, ready to be switched in if an active member underperforms relative to the others, or if a particular candidate's performance justifies its inclusion.
+Each index has two 'groupings': the current constituent list - those tokens that are currently _active_ within the associated Balancer pool - and a secondary 'candidate' list of tokens waiting on the sidelines, ready to be switched in if an active member underperforms relative to the others, or if a particular candidate's performance justifies its inclusion.

 Periodically, the target weights of members of the pools are recalculated on-chain (dependent on the weighting strategy associated with a given index), and occasional reindexes evaluate the list of all current and potential members to determine if membership of the current list needs to be adjusted due to shifts in performance of all tokens.